We may receive compensation when you click on links to products from our partners.

 Unfortunately, yeah they are.
 When it comes to the “your biggest weakness” question, there are two popular schools of thought.
 The first is a false weakness, or “bragplaining”.
 This would be, for instance: “I’m just too much of a perfectionist” or “Often people say I work far too hard”.
 Be warned, your interviewer will see right through this with no trouble whatsoever.

 The other school of thought is to pick a genuine, carefully judged weakness somewhere in the middle ground between “My professionalism is just too exemplary” and “I often forget to come to work on account of how much I drink”.
 A good one might be “I have trouble being assertive in group situations” (assuming, of course, that being assertive in group situations isn’t at the top of your job description).
-However, at the same time you tell the interviewer this weakness, also tell them what you are doing to overcome that weakness- for instance, taking part in more group activities to overcome your shyness.
+However, at the same time you tell the interviewer about this weakness and also tell them what you are doing to overcome that weakness- for instance, taking part in more group activities to overcome your shyness.

 This approach will have you come across as honest, while at the same time showing that you’re dedicated to self-improvement.